The course requirements are outlined on the following page: Program Info

 A master's degree student must be registered either for course work or as "Candidate for Degree" (CS 9990, 0 credit hours) the semester in which the final oral examination is scheduled.

-Full-time graduate students should be able to complete the M.S. degree in computer science in one and a half years.
-Part-time students, taking two courses per semester, should complete their work in two and a half years.
+Full-time graduate students should be able to complete the M.S. degree in computer science in two and a half years.
+Part-time students, taking one courses per semester, should complete their work in three to four years.
 Most graduate courses are offered in the late afternoon and evening in order to provide graduate study opportunities for working professionals.
 All work toward the M.S. degree must be completed within a six year time limit.
 If the degree cannot be completed within this time period, then the student must request an extension from the Graduate School and validate any course work more than six years old, possibly by special examination.

 Graduate Studies Committee